Update: The latest version of watchOS 4.3, which is now ready for your watch and you'll learn all about the latest upgrades below.

-With watchOS 4 the software is better than ever, and you can nab the software right now.
+With watchOS 4, the software is better than ever and the best news is if you have any Apple Watch you'll be able to nab the software right now.

-It includes a lot of updates, from new watch faces to improved health and fitness tracking.
+WatchOS 4 includes a lot of updates, from new watch faces to improved health and fitness tracking, but there have been a few iterative updates since then too.
 Here's everything you need to know about it.

 Cut to the chase

 - What is it?
-The next software upgrade for the Apple Watch
+The latest software upgrade for the Apple Watch

 - What will it cost?
 It's free for existing Apple Watch devices